 Career Technical Student Organization:

 Carpentry students participate in SkillsUSA, a partnership of students, teachers and industry, working together to ensure Americal has a skilled workforce.
+All students also have the opportunity to participate in the Tech Prep Showcase through the Miami Valley Tech Prep Consortium.

 Contact Instructor Steve Williamson at 513-932-5677 ext.
-5243 or [email protected].
+5243 or email@example.com.